 From the project detailed view - open the project, scroll down to the Bills or Expenses section and click on the numerical value in the Not quoted column.

-The Not quoted column helps to keep track of costs that have not yet been linked with any quote line.
-So if the value of this column is anything other than 0, it means that some project-related cost document(s) probably still need to be linked with quote lines in order to get an accurate overview of project profitability in the Quoted vs Actual table.
+The Not quoted column helps keep track of costs that have not yet been linked with any quote line.
+If the value of this column is anything other than 0, it means that some project-related cost document(s) probably still need to be linked with quote lines to get an accurate overview of project profitability in the Quoted vs Actual table.

 -